-A new approach for controlling the skyrocketing cost of health careAugust 29th, 2012 in Health /
+A new approach for controlling the skyrocketing cost of health careAugust 29, 2012 in Medicine & Health / Health

 A potentially powerful new approach for limiting health care costs—which account for almost $1 out of every $5 spent in the U.S. each year—is the topic of the feature story in this week's edition of Chemical & Enginering News (C&EN), the weekly news magazine of the American Chemical Society (ACS), the world's largest scientific society.